trocafone/laika/docs/reports.rst

 Configuration:

 -  profile: Name of the profile to use.
 Credentials must be ones of a service account with access to Google Drive's API.
+Google drive profile also allows one extra key, ``default_drive_id``, with shared drive's id to use for all the calls.
 -  grant: email of a grant account, in the name of which the document will be downloaded.
 Grant must have access to specified folder.
 -  filename: name of the file to download.